jake-dame/reductor/README.md

 ## Credits

-Origin: Capstone project by Jake Dame for Master of Software Development - MSD, Fall 2024
+Originally a Capstone project by Jake Dame for Master of Software Development - MSD, Fall 2024

-University of Utah
+- University of Utah

-Dr. Ben Jones, advisor
+- Dr. Ben Jones, advisor

+Continued as a passion project.